BOTOX Cosmetic in Evansville

 What is the Procedure for Botox Treatments?

 BOTOX Cosmetic blocks signals from nerves to muscles.
 During treatment, very low doses of BOTOX Cosmetic are administered via a few tiny injections directly into the muscles responsible for frown, forehead lines and crow's feet.
 By blocking the release of the chemical that causes these muscles to contract, BOTOX Cosmetic enables them to relax.
-The effects are very localized and, when administered by an experienced professional, do no affect your ability to smile, laugh, or otherwise show expression.
+The effects are very localized and, when administered by an experienced professional, do not affect your ability to smile, laugh or otherwise show expression.
 BOTOX Cosmetic is the only product of its kind that has been approved for use in this area.

 How Long is the Botox Procedure?

 BOTOX Cosmetic treatment injections usually take less then 15 minutes.
 The number of injections you will need depends on your facial features and the extent of your wrinkles.
 Crow's feet, for example, usually demand two to three injections.
 Furrows above your brow could take five or more .

 More then your numerical age, your lifestyle factors and skin condition will play the biggest roles in determining the answer to this question.
 For example, someone who lives in a warm, sunny climate and doesn't use sunscreen will likely notice the first signs of photoaging on their skin sooner then someone who lives an a cooler climate, spends more time indoors, and uses sunscreen.
 Other factors such as smoking, eating and exercising habits, and genetics can also play a role in the rate of skin aging.
 In short, there is no right or wrong time to start BOTOX treatments, although the earlier you start, the better your chances of experiencing fewer lines and wrinkles in the future.